adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 1 April 2019: 1430 Cirrus issues ####
+#### 2 April 2019: 0900 Cirrus issues ####

-The issues affecting ssh connections on Cirrus have now been resolved and the system has been returned to full service.
-Please contact the helpdesk (helpdesk@cirrus.ac.uk) if you continue to experience any issues.
+Cirrus is presently running at reduced capacity.
+We are investigating and will provide more information shortly.

 ### Recent Issues
 #### 1 April 2019: Cirrus issues ####